Horrible: Live-Action TV

 - Mystery Diners, a "reality show" that comes off as unbelievable for several reasons:

-- The owners seem to only do the show for free publicity (and nothing is ever found wrong with their own management), some situations (such as a beer bong in a formal restaurant or a bartender running his "own" bar off-hours) would be definitely brought up long before through a comment card, Yelp review, or a phone call when the owner was actually in, and in one situation, a new beer wholesaler which was a plant for the mystery diners did not identify their company by name, a major no-no in any business.
+- The owners seem to only do the show for free publicity (and nothing is ever found wrong with their own management; the worst they're ever accused of is being too trusting with their employees), some situations (such as a beer bong in a formal restaurant or a bartender running his "own" bar off-hours) would be definitely brought up long before through a comment card, Yelp review, or a phone call when the owner was actually in, and in one situation, a new beer wholesaler which was a plant for the mystery diners did not identify their company by name, a major no-no in any business.
 Also, even though outright retail theft is shown multiple times, none of the owners have called for the police when the confrontation takes place (a standard norm in those situations), leaving the "culprits" to pretty much get away with it beyond their firings and the humiliation of having to sign the appearance release.
 Finally, unbelievable things (even accounting for Willing Suspension of Disbelief) and overly rehearsed offensive behavior suggest a lack of reality.

 - The events of every episode of this "reality" series are exactly the same.
 Namely, Mystery Diners come in, focus on one employee the owner told them about doing something bad, discover the behavior of an employee entirely outside of initial suspicion is even worse (most times something that would be so against the rules, they would be entirely impossible to hide).
 Owner confronts "worse" employee first, shouting match ensues, firing follows.
 "Bad" employee gets a stern talking to, "bad" employee nods and pledges to do better, resumes work as normal.
 "Thank you, Mystery Diners!"
 Where Are They Now, roll credits.